 From bronzers and the best nail polishes to mega moisturisers and cleansers, between myself and our network of beauty experts, virtually no launch goes untested.
-But with so many new launches every single day, each with claims as groundbreaking as the next, how is anyone actually supposed to know what's any good?
+But with so many new drops every single day, each with claims as groundbreaking as the next, how is anyone actually supposed to know what's any good?
 Even as a beauty editor, it can often be overwhelming with the sheer amount of choice we're now presented with.

 Ahead, keep scrolling for the 10 best new beauty products of the month.